Skip to content

 By Plana Editorial·

 A Christmas or holiday-season wedding is one of the most visually stunning celebrations you can plan.
-Venues are already decorated with twinkling lights, greenery, and festive warmth, reducing your decor budget while creating an atmosphere that feels magical without extra effort.
+Venues are already glowing with twinkling lights, evergreen garlands, and festive warmth, which can reduce your decor budget by thousands while creating an atmosphere that feels magical without extra effort.
+But holiday weddings come with unique challenges that require deliberate, early planning to pull off well.

 Step-by-Step Guide